fevziismailsahin/fevziismailsahin/README.md

-# 👋 Hi, I'm Fevzi!
+# 👋 Hi, I'm Fevzi

-A **Python developer** and **mobile app enthusiast**, passionate about creating innovative solutions. 🎯
+A **Python developer** and **mobile app enthusiast**,
+passionate about creating innovative solutions. 🎯
-With a strong focus on backend development, data science, and mobile technologies, I'm constantly learning and building.
+With a strong focus on backend development, data science,
+and mobile technologies, I'm constantly learning and building.

 ---